3rd Friern Barnet

 Regular Troop and Patrol camps took place.
 There is reference to a summer camp at Aberbeeg in South Wales (1959), where Reg Lewis, the Group Scout Master (GSM) had originally lived, and where his brother was the local District Commissioner.

-There is also hardly any information about the Cub Pack although it is known that the they had an annual outing to London Zoo and the Sixers always attended the District’s annual Sixers’ Camp at Scout Park in Bounds Green.
+There is also hardly any information about the Cub Pack although it is known that they had an annual outing to London Zoo and that the Sixers always attended the District’s annual Sixers’ Camp at Scout Park in Bounds Green.
 They also had a football team and entered the District competition.

 During 1960 the Scout Association held the 1st National Scout Cooking Competition at Gilwell Park which some of the Scouts entered.
 No one from the 199th won an award but those deemed to have reached a satisfactory standard were presented with certificates.

-The Group though, as a whole, also enjoyed putting on a show, and had, over a period of roughly ten years, produced one with the Guides called ‘Evening Stars’.
-However, in the early 60s the Group decided to change the format and do their own version along the same format as the London Gang Show.
+The Group though, as a whole, also enjoyed putting on a show, and had over a period of roughly ten years, produced one with the Guides called ‘Evening Stars’.
+However, in the early 60s the Group decided to change the format and do their own along the same format as the London Gang Show.
 Laurie managed to recruit Don Ray from the London show as the producer of the show they called ‘Take it Easy’.
 Cyril played the piano, as he had previously done for the joint shows with the Guides.

 Another annual event was the Christmas meal for the parents of the Scouts and Guides.
-It was usually organised by the parents’ committee and held in the hut.
+It was usually organised by the parents committee and held in the hut.

 It is understood that the Senior Scouts were also very active and in 1963 a party of 6 plus their leader John Jennings spent two weeks camping in Scotland.
 They stayed at Auchengillan, the Glasgow City Scout Campsite.
 They travelled by the scheduled bus service to Glasgow, with all their gear packed into rucksacks, and then by a local bus to the site.